PaddlePaddle/PaddleSeg/docs/whole_process.md

 English | [简体中文](whole_process_cn.md)
 # Learn PaddleSeg in 20 mins

-Paddleseg is composed of code modules and controls the setting use configs, in this way, it realize the full-process from data label to model deployment.
-In this tutorial, we will use `PP-LiteSeg model` and `Medical Video Disc Segmentation Dataset` as example to help you learn Paddleseg easily and quickily.
+Paddleseg is composed of code modules and controls the setting use configs, in this way, it implements the full-process from data labeling to model deployment.
+In this tutorial, we will use `PP-LiteSeg model` and `Medical Video Disc Segmentation Dataset` as examples to help you learn Paddleseg easily and quickily.

 This tutorial contains the following steps:

-1. **Prepare the environment**: PaddleSeg's software environment.
+1. **Preparing the environment**: PaddleSeg's software environment.
 2. **Data preparation**: How to prepare and organize custom datasets.
 3. **Model training**: Training configuration and start training.
-4. **Visualize the training process**: Use VDL to show the training process.
+4. **Visualizing the training process**: Use VDL to show the training process.
 5. **Model evaluation**: Evaluate the model.
 6. **Model prediction and visualization**: Use the trained model to make predictions and visualize the results at the same time.
 7. **Model export**: How to export a model that can be deployed.